 The riverside site formerly had a foundry on it and the Teesside Development Corporation 1987 to 1998 extracted clay from the site.

-• Phase one involved the building of around 250 much needed new homes, children’s nursery and office buildings and the large (15 hectares; c37 acres or about 24 football pitches) wildlife reserve
+Phase one involved the building of around 250 much needed new homes, a children’s nursery and office buildings and the large (15 hectares; c37 acres or about 24 football pitches) wildlife reserve.

 These include the jobs created by the construction of the homes and offices and the nature reserve.
 Over 5,000 people work in the neighbouring area so there is a potential to create a really vibrant area to live, visit and work in.

 These include the creation of open spaces with riverside views for visitors and residents.

 Visitors, including the general public, employees and residents are able to visit the award winning nature reserve on the site, which is looked after by Tees Valley Wildlife Trust, using walkways and interpretation boards.
 The wildlife theme blends with the built development through water features and sensitive and extensive planting throughout.